mwstowe/lb2120/README.md

 # lb2120

-Command line dumped of the API for the Netgear LB2120
+Command line access to the API for the Netgear LB2120

 ## Usage